Folate Blood Testing by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 Top Foods Rich in Folate: An Extensive List

-Food is your best ally when it comes to elevating your folate levels.
+Food is your best ally for elevating your folate levels.
 Here’s an extensive list of foods that serve as excellent sources of folate:

 1. Dark Leafy Greens: Spinach, kale, and collard greens are rich in folate and can easily be added to salads, smoothies, or stir-fries.

-2. Legumes: Lentils, chickpeas, and black beans are high in folate and provide protein and fiber, making them a nutritious choice.
+2. Legumes: Lentils, chickpeas, and black beans are high in folate and provide protein and fibre, making them a nutritious choice.

 3. Asparagus: This seasonal vegetable is a folate powerhouse that can be grilled, steamed, or added to salads.